 I felt that I was embraced by the fans, yeah.

 How about the album “Undisputed Attitude”?
-It was very different Slayer release.
-That album included cover versions of classic hardcore punk songs and some punk oriented Slayer originals.
-How much you are into HC and punk music over all?
+It was a very different Slayer release.
+That album included cover versions of classic hardcore punk songs and some punk-oriented Slayer originals.
+How much are you into HC and punk music overall?

-In addition of “Undisputed Attitude” you recorded three albums with Slayer.
+In addition to “Undisputed Attitude,” you recorded three albums with Slayer.
 Would you say which one of them is your personal favorite and why?

-There’s no doubt that “Diabous in Musica” has some modern metal touch on it.
-I would even say that it has some elements from ‘nu metal” Do you agree with that?
+There’s no doubt that “Diabolus in Musica” has some modern metal touch on it.
+I would even say that it has some elements from ‘nu-metal” Do you agree with that?

-A question that must have been asked by many, many people but I’ll ask it anyway.
-Why did you decided to quit in Slayer?
+A question that many, many people must have asked, but I’ll ask it anyway.
+Why did you decide to quit in Slayer?

 There were a lot of little reasons, most of them were mine.
-The band didn’t want me to leave but I was unhappy with some things and I decided to go.
-The funny thing is that fans want some of clear-cut reason, you know it’s gotta be one thing.
-But sometimes it’s not one thing.
+The band didn’t want me to leave, but I was unhappy with some things, and I decided to go.
+The funny thing is that fans want some of the clear-cut reasons.
+You know it must be one thing.
+But sometimes, it’s not one thing.

 I haven’t seen it.

-No I haven’t.
-Well, you gotta understand that the taping of that; the Warfield show was two shows before my last show with the band.
-I haven’t watched it because you kinda go back with your scene’for the fans, they see a show; for me, I see my second to last show with the band, you know what I mean?
-I have it but I needed to get some distance away from the situation and move on with my life.
+No, I haven’t.
+You have to understand that the taping of that; the Warfield show was two shows before my last show with the band.
+I haven’t watched it because you kind of go back with your scene for the fans.
+They see a show; for me, I see my second to last show with the band.
+I have it, but I needed to get some distance away from the situation and move on with my life.
 It’s like breaking up with a girlfriend.

-Actually Slayer was here in Helsinki some wees ago ago and Kerry told us that he went to see you guys [Exodus] in Dublin?
+Slayer was here in Helsinki some weeks ago, and Kerry told us that he went to see you guys [Exodus] in Dublin?

 Yeah, we hung out and got wasted. [laughs]

-The last question about Slayer, would you ever in any circumstance think about working with them again for anything?
+The last question about Slayer, would you ever think about working with them again for anything in any circumstance?